COLL 005 Information Literacy-Information Technology Skills

-This non-credit course is required of all entering undergraduate students.
-Students must self-enroll and complete the online course during their first year at Mills.
+This non-credit course is required of all entering undergraduate students and must be taken at Mills.
+Students must self-enroll and complete the online course during their first semester.
 Passing the course fulfills the General Education Program requirement for Information Literacy and Technology Skills.

 The course explores aspects of information technology as they relate to liberal arts education.
 Students develop an understanding of the basic operations of computers and computer networks; an ability to search databases and the Internet as sources for reliable information; skill in evaluating resources; and an appreciation of ethical and legal issues related to the use of these technologies.
 Skills for incorporating information into documents (facility with word processing, spreadsheet, and presentation software) will be assessed.
 The course is also open to graduate students, and is offered fall and spring each year.

 Students with proven ability and sufficient background in a given subject may apply for an independent study course in that subject.
-Independent study courses are offered for a maximum of 1 credit and are officially numbered 095 for sophomores and 195 for juniors and seniors.
+Independent study courses are offered for a maximum of 3 credits and are officially numbered 095 for sophomores and 195 for juniors and seniors.
 First-year students are not eligible to enroll in an independent study.
-An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill GE requirements.
+An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill Core Curriculum requirements.
 Independent study forms can be obtained online.
 These courses can be taken for a letter grade or as "P/NP."

-These courses, open to all undergraduate students, are available for individual instruction in voice and on any of a number of instruments.
+These courses, open to all undergraduate students, are available for individual instruction in voice and in a number of instruments.

-A student who wishes to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with her advisor.
-The student must contact the Music Department to be placed with an instructor.
+Students who wish to enroll in individual instrument or voice instruction should register for the course as listed in the course schedule at the appropriate level, determined in consultation with their advisor.
+Students must contact the Music Department to be placed with an instructor.
 Placement in these courses requires an audition with the Music Department.
 If placed with an instructor, charges for the individual instruction will appear on the student's account.
 Individual instruction courses are numbered MUS 007, 009, 057, 059, 107, and 109.
 These courses can be taken for a letter grade or as "P/NP."